YendisFish/Ellie/README.md

     "token": "Your Discord Bot Token",
     "blacklist": [ "Put Blacklisted Keywords Here" ], "useblacklist": true,
-    "defaultmodel": "Name Of The Model You Want To Be Loaded By Default" }
+    "defaultmodel": "Name Of The Model You Want To Be Loaded By Default", "adminids": []
+}
 ```